ghostlevel/Pico8sketches/README.md

 # Pico8Sketches
-Tiny things/sketches/doodles made in Pico-8 early 2016 mostly for testing/learning P8
+Tiny things/sketches/doodles made in Pico-8 early 2016 mostly for testing/learning P8 to be uploaded